bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 | All other sandboxes (Dev/Partner/Employee) | 20k per hour (150 / 30sec)|
 | Plus & Standard plans| 20k per hour (150 / 30sec) |

-_\* The "Unlimited" rate limit on BigCommerce Enterprise plans means that stores on these plans will not be artificially rate limited on the basis of API-requests-per-unit-of-time.
+_\* The **Unlimited** rate limit on BigCommerce Enterprise plans means that stores on this plan will not be artificially rate-limited on the basis of API-requests-per-unit-of-time.
 However, there are physical limits to the infrastructure which may limit the maximum throughput of requests on any given API endpoint.
-BigCommerce reserves the right to limit unreasonable or abusive API activity in the interest platform stability, per our Terms of Service._
+BigCommerce also reserves the right to limit unreasonable or abusive API activity in the interest of platform stability, per our [Terms of Service](https://www.bigcommerce.com/terms/api-terms/)._

 Each request to the API consumes one available request from the quota.
 When an app hits the quota limit, subsequent requests are rejected until the quota is refreshed.